Lightstreamer/Lightstreamer-example-3DWorld-adapter-java/README.md

 ## Install

 * Download and install Lightstreamer Vivace (make sure you use Vivace edition, otherwise you will see a limit on the event rate; Vivace comes with a free non-expiring demo license for 20 connected users).
-* Get the `3DDemo` deploy folder from `deploy.zip` of the [latest release](https://github.com/Weswit/Lightstreamer-example-3DWorld-adapter-java/releases) and unzip it.
+* Get the `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-3DWorld-adapter-java/releases) and unzip it.
-* Copy the just unzipped 3DWorldDemo folder into the `adapters` folder of your Lightstreamer Server installation.
+* Copy the just unzipped `3DWorldDemo` folder into the `adapters` folder of your Lightstreamer Server installation.
 * Download [croftsoft](http://sourceforge.net/projects/croftsoft/files/) library and compile a `croftsoft-math.jar` version.
 Please make sure to include: applet, io, inlp, lang and math packages.
 * Copy the just compiled `croftsoft-math.jar` file in the `3DWorldDemo/lib` folder.
 * [Optional] Supply a specific "LS_3DWorldDemo_Logger" and "LS_demos_Logger" category in logback configuration `Lightstreamer/conf/lightstreamer_log_conf.xml`.